 “Freakin’ crazy,” he says.

-To the dancers who competed within the recent Red Bull BC One contest in Hollywood — and hundreds of enthusiasts who got here to watch — “breaking,” as it’s far successfully acknowledged, is no less athletic than gymnastics or discern skating.
-Through spherical after spherical of one-on-one “battles,” competitors have to execute simple footwork and perform the form of energy moves and airborne tricks that rating more points.
+To the dancers who competed within the recent Red Bull BC One contest in Hollywood — and hundreds of enthusiasts who got here to watch — “breaking,” as it’s so successfully acknowledged, is no less athletic than gymnastics or discern skating.
+Through spherical after spherical of one-on-one “battles,” competitors have to execute simple footwork and perform energy moves and airborne tricks rate more points.
 Judges watch from the side, scribbling notes, scrutinizing each nuance.

 The 28-12 months vintage from Brazil says: “Maybe lots of humans are going to examine us in a better way.” outsiders may scoff.
-Still, the International Olympic Committee has recognized breaking as an excessive-degree aggressive game with a community of contests held globally.
+Still, the International Olympic Committee has recognized breaking as an excessive-degree aggressive game with a global community of contests.
 Earlier this 12 months, organizers of the 2024 Summer Games in Paris proposed adding it to their software, citing an “unmissable opportunity” to attract younger enthusiasts.
-The possibility reasons Yuri to smile, considering validation within the shape of gold medals and television insurance.
+The possibility makes Yuri smile, considering validation within the shape of gold medals and television insurance.

-Go returned to the early days, to the streets of New York City inside the 1970s.
+Go returned to the early days, to the streets of New York City in the 1970s.

 Among the few breakers who perform below their given name, Porter spends the following few hours journeying with friends and warming up.
 When officers post the bracket, pitting him against a preceding champion named Ali, he tugs a black do-rag over his head.